 - Kasuri Methi (Dried Fenugreek Leaves): Adds aroma and authentic restaurant-style taste.
 Don't skip it.

-Jalfrezi curry variations
+Chicken jalfrezi curry variations

 You can easily switch things up with Jalfrezi.
 Try prawns instead of chicken for a seafood twist, or make it hearty with lamb.
 You can make it vegetarian with stir-fried vegetables or Paneer.

-How to make Restaurant Style Chicken Jalfrezi
+How to make Chicken Jalfrezi (Restaurant Style)

 This easy restaurant-style curry needs a little prep.
 Get the base gravy, cooked chicken, and spice mix ready, so that the curry comes together quickly and tastes just like your favorite takeaway.